A Guide to Standardized Testing

 Demonstrate how your education technology improves student outcomes, saves teachers time, or cuts costs.

-4. Maximize the Use of Digital Marketing In today’s digital-first world, leveraging online platforms and digital marketing is a must for EdTech sales.
+In today’s digital-first world, leveraging online platforms and digital marketing is a must for EdTech sales.
 Use channels like LinkedIn, Twitter, and Facebook to share insightful content, success stories, and product updates that resonate with educators and school leaders.
 Tailoring your ads and posts to address their unique challenges positions your product as a more valuable solution.
 You can also invest in SEO and webinars to boost your visibility and build trust.

 Consider offering pilot programs to teachers to get your product into classrooms and gather real-world data on its impact.
 This firsthand experience allows educators to see its value, making them more likely to champion your solution to administrators.
 Plus, sharing case studies or testimonials from pilot programs can strengthen your credibility and provide school boards with tangible proof of success.